ferrouswheel/kclip/README.md

 >>> prtf.clippings[0].notes
 u'world had developed as Marx expected, the kind of internationalism which he foresaw might have inspired a universal social revolution.
 Russia, which devel-'
 ```

+## TODO

+* Make the parse function filter by Book title or author, or Clipping clip_type.
+* Provide an example to load into evernote.
+* Provide hooks to detect when a Kindle is connected via USB for Linux,
+  Windows, and OSX.